-The Company has received declarations from Mrs. Monika Amit Singhania (DIN: 07950196) confirming that she meet the criteria of independence as prescribed under Section 149(6) of the Act and Regulation 16(1)(b) of the Securities and Exchange Board of India ("SEBI") (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("the SEBI Listing Regulations").
+Mr. Karan Nagdev is independent from management and possesses appropriate skills, experience and knowledge.
+The Company has received a declaration from him that he meets the criteria of independence as prescribed under Section 149(6) of the Act and Regulation 16(1)(b) of the Listing Regulations.